Niko2756/basic_RNN_LSTM/README.md

 # basic_RNN_LSTM
-First go at optimizing an RNN/LSTM neural network for making new city names based off of the tensor flow tutorials. using tensor flow 0.12
+First go at optimizing an RNN/LSTM neural network for making new city names based off of the Tensorflow tutorials. using Tensorflow 0.12